De l'amour (Stendhal)

-De l'amour (English: On Love) is a philosophical treatise by French writer Stendhal, published in 1822.
-The work explores the psychology of romantic love and was inspired by Stendhal's unrequited passion for Italian aristocrat Metilde Viscontini Dembowski.
-It introduces the concept of "crystallization", a process through which lovers idealize their beloved, and remains a foundational text in the study of love as a psychological phenomenon.
+De l'amour (English: On Love) is a treatise by French writer Stendhal, published in 1822.
+The work explores the psychology of romantic love, and was inspired by Stendhal's unrequited love for Italian aristocrat Metilde Viscontini Dembowski.
+It introduces the concept of "crystallization", a process through which lovers idealize their beloved.

+The book remains a foundational text in the study of love as a psychological phenomenon.

 Background

 Stendhal wrote De l'amour during his self-imposed exile in Milan after Metilde Viscontini Dembowski rejected his romantic advances.
 His obsession with Dembowski, a Carbonari activist and muse, fueled his analysis of love's irrationality.
-The book was composed in 1821 and published anonymously in Paris the following year, but initially received little attention.
+The book was composed in 1821 and published under the pen name Stendhal in Paris the following year, but initially received little attention.

 Content

 The treatise is divided into two parts, one on the nature of love and another on a broader social commentary on norms surrounding relationships.

 Part 1: Typology and psychology of love

 Stendhal categorizes love into four types: